 Applications available in the guidance department at each school.

 2020 MLA Bursary Winner!

 The Muskoka Lakes Association (MLA) Bursary recipient for 2020 is Makayla Smith-Lagrandeur.
-Makayla is a local resident, growing up on the Wahta Mohawks Indian Reserve in Bala.
-Makayla As an honor student from Gravenhurst High School, she successfully completed her grade 12.
+Makayla is a local resident, growing up on the Wahta Mohawks Territory in Bala.
+Makayla is an honor student from Gravenhurst High School, she successfully completed her grade 12.
 Makayla was also involved in Community and Volunteer Associations.
 She was a student delegate for the Indigenous Education Advisory Committee, a delegate for Youth Leadership and attended a conference for the Iroquois and Allied Indians in London in 2018.